ASerfozo/Data_Science_in_R/README.md

 	- Clustering exercise
 	- PCA of high-dimensional data

-- Task 2 Machine Learning algorithms include 3 exercises
+- Task 2 Machine Learning algorithms include 3 exercises - using caret and h2o
-	- Tree ensemble models
+	- Tree ensemble models - building and tuning of Random Forest, Gradient Boosting Machine and XGBoost
 	- Variable importance profiles
 	- Stacking

-- Task 3 Image Recognition is a neural network exercise including building and tuning of network architectures and convolutional neural network
+- Task 3 Image Recognition is a neural network exercise including building and tuning of network architectures and convolutional neural network using keras

 - Task 4 Kaggle Competition is a University class based kaggle competition building Linear and Penalized models, Gradient Boosting Machine, XGBoost and Neural network models for prediction.